 Related: Best cordless vacuum cleaner

-Design and Features – A smart upright, but it takes a bit of conversion to get into handheld mode
+Design and Features – The Lupe Pure Cordless is a smart upright, but it takes a bit of conversion to get into handheld mode

 A lot of cordless vacuum cleaners are built around the stick design, where you have to hold the main vacuum part, and the wand and accessories plug into the end.
 For the Pure Cordless, Lupe has aped the traditional upright design.